Malahdl/recipe_app/README.md

-# Welcome to the Recipe app!
+mohammed# Welcome to the Recipe app!

 # Description:
 This is a JavaScript app where you can add meals to your favorite list and view their recipes.